 - Recipients of alimony are no longer required to report the income on the tax return.

-Alimony payments that meet certain requirements can be claimed as an adjustment to income on your 2017 return.
+Alimony payments that are from orders established before January 1, 2019 and meet certain requirements can be claimed as an adjustment to income on your return.

 The requirements are:

 - The instrument does not designate the payment as not alimony

 - The spouses are not members of the same household at the time the payments are made.
 This requirement applies only if the spouses are legally separated under a decree of divorce or separate maintenance